Sahana-manjunath1995/College_api_project/readme.md

 ## COLLEGE DATABASE WITH API

-   This will be demo of a website with possibility of retrieving information regarding students, teachers and library
+   This project aims at creating website for retrieving information regarding students, teachers and library.